 Certificate of compliance

-This information bulletin details the new Certificate of Compliance (CoC) requirements under the Electrical Safety Act 2022 (the Act) which commenced on 1 July 2024 in the Northern Territory.
+This information bulletin details the Certificate of Compliance (CoC) requirements under the Electrical Safety Act 2022 (the Act) which commenced on 1 July 2024 in the Northern Territory and was amended in April 2026 to exempt like-for-like replacement of an existing electrical fittings or appliances with a similar electrical fitting or appliance, at the same location.

 An electrical contractor or worker who conducts electrical work must complete a CoC that certifies that the electrical work was tested to be safe from electrical risk and the electrical work complies with the Act and any standards prescribed or adopted by the Electrical Safety Regulations 2024.